Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 November 2025 14.29.16 UTC
+- WIB: Kamis, 27 November 2025 15.38.24 UTC
-- WITA: Kamis, 27 November 2025 15.29.16 UTC
+- WITA: Kamis, 27 November 2025 16.38.24 UTC
-- WIT: Kamis, 27 November 2025 16.29.16 UTC
+- WIT: Kamis, 27 November 2025 17.38.24 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature